 Depreciable Lives: If you have purchased capital assets in recent years, you now can amend the tax lives of those assets and make them eligible for immediate tax deductions.

 The Federal government has passed several recent laws that should help to get cash into the hands of businesses and help them through the current pandemic.
-If you have questions on any of these programs, please contact us.
+If you have questions on any of these refundable tax ideas, please contact us.
 For more information and resources on COVID-19, see our coronavirus page.

 Mike Drexler, CPA